-■ NOTE: To remove a fuse, compress the locking tab on the front of the fuse cover and tilt up; then remove and replace the fuse.
+■ NOTE: To remove the fuse, compress the locking tabs on either side of the fuse cover and lift out.

 Always replace a blown fuse with a fuse of the same type and rating.
 If the new fuse blows after a short period of use, consult an authorized dealer immediately.